-What Is IPv4? – Some Facts about Internet Protocol Version 4
+What Is IPv4? – Everything You Need To Know About Internet Protocol Version 4

 The internet can be an intimidating place if you do not know your way around!
 However, once you start learning, you will find out that most of the terms you come across, such as Internet Protocol Version 4 (IPv4), are really not that complicated.